apropos, whatis

 term

-Results are sorted according to the following criteria:
+Results are sorted first according to the section number in

 Each output line is formatted as